Python

 print(r.json()["user_agent"])

-The with block makes sure the session closes cleanly even if you raise.
-Same vibe as a requests.Session(), just with the TLS fingerprint baked in.
+The with block guarantees the session closes cleanly even when an exception fires.
+Same shape as a requests.Session(), with the TLS fingerprint baked in.

 Module-level shortcuts